Designing Buildings: The Energy Part

 Trees can provide shading that reduces cooling energy in the summer.
 This model compares the energy use of two identical houses, one with a tree near it and the other without.

 This article walks you through many factors of a building that affect its energy use.
-Desiging an energy-efficient building requires the designer to develop a basic understanding of all these concepts.
+Desiging an energy-efficient building requires the designer to develop a basic understanding of all these concepts in order to make scientific decisions when considering trade-offs.